top of page

 1. Canopy Layer:

-The canopy is the tallest layer of a syntropic system or forest; typically composed of large native, fruit & nut trees that can reach heights of over 30 feet.
-This layer provides shade and shelter for the layers below and includes species like walnut, oak, and chestnut to name just a few out of the hundreds of possibilities.
+The canopy is the tallest layer of a syntropic system or forest; typically composed of large native trees and fruit & nut trees that can reach heights of over 30 feet.
+This layer provides shade and shelter for all the other layers below and includes species like walnut, oak, and chestnut to name just a few out of the hundreds of possibilities.
 These trees are essential for creating a microclimate that benefits the entire syntropic system.
+The spacing of these trees is very dependent on the intention of the space; plant them further apart for old growth designs and gardens or closer together for intensive regeneration & for speeding up initial forest establishments.

 1. Understory Layer:

-Beneath the canopy, the understory layer consists of smaller trees that thrive in partial shade, such as dwarf fruit trees like apples and pears; or native trees like Spicebushes or Eastern Redbuds.
-This can also include larger plants such as native sunflowers.
+Beneath the canopy, the understory layer consists of smaller trees that thrive in partial shade, such as dwarf fruit trees like apples and pears; or native trees like Spicebushes and Eastern Redbuds.
+Some smaller species, such as large native sunflowers, are technically also considered part of the understory layer.
+The same principle of spacing for the canopy layer applies to the understory layer; depending on the intention of the space you’re using.

 1. Shrubs